-Heathcote Soccer Football Club is a family friendly club.
+Heathcote Waratah Football Club is a family friendly club.
 Our mission is to foster and develop Soccer in the Heathcote District with the specific aim of promoting good citizenship and sportsmanship.

 HEATHCOTE JUNIOR SOCCER FOOTBALL CLUB 1962 -2002 Life Members In 1962, a group of men in Heathcote decided to form a Junior Soccer Club.
 Knowing very little about the procedures, they enlisted the help of Mr Alex Versigi from Engadine and on the 19th July 1962 a meeting was held in the old Church Hall, Boronia Grove, Heathcote.
 The inaugural committee was formed and included the following people.

 Committee Members: Mr. J Walker, Mr. J Taplin, Mr. H Werry Mr. R Lawson, Mr. D Bryne

 The Club Patron was Mr H Lynch (Publican of Engadine Hotel) Bank Balance was Thirty-Nine Pounds Eleven Shillings and Four Pence.
 The Executive Committee approached the Sutherland Shire Junior Soccer Football Association and requested the Heathcote Club be affiliated to the Association.
 Only one Cronulla Club protested at our admission because they did not want the long drive to Heathcote to play soccer.
 Our Club was accepted and Heathcote Waratah Junior Soccer Football Club was born.

 Sutherland Shire Council gave the people of Heathcote a block of rocky bush ground for a soccer pitch at Heathcote Oval where an Australian Rules ground was already established.
 What a mammoth task these men faced!